scraperdragon/note-to-recruiters/ntr.md

 ## Terms & Fees
-_These Terms supercede any similar terms in indivudal agency's contracts._
+_These Terms supercede any similar terms in individual agency's contracts._

 * We will pay 15% of year 1 base salary
 * We will pay within 30 days of invoicing